moneshram12-code/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming

+1)
+   Half Adder

+ module half_adder (

+       input wire a, b,   //Inputs

+       output wire sum,    //sum output

+       output wire carry,  //carry output
+);

+       assign sum = a ^ b;  //XOR for sum

+       assign carry = a & b; //AND For carry

+endmodule

+2)

+  Half Subtractor

+module half_subtractor (

+     input wire a, b,          //Inputs

+     output wire diff, borrow  //Outputs
+);

+      // Logic equations

+      assign diff   = a ^ b;        //  XOR for difference

+      assign borrow = ~a & b;       // Borrow when a < b

+endmodule

-Developed by: RegisterNumber:*/
+Developed by: Monish .
+R

-**RTL Schematic**
+RegisterNumber: 250147815

 **Output/TIMING Waveform**

 **Result:**